What is the most downloaded streaming service?

 The Most Downloaded Streaming Service

 According to recent data, Netflix stands as the undisputed champion of streaming services, boasting the highest number of downloads worldwide.
-With its extensive library of original series, movies, and documentaries, Netflix has captured the hearts of millions of subscribers globally.
+With its extensive library of movies, TV series, and documentaries, Netflix has captured the hearts of millions of subscribers globally.

 While Amazon Prime Video and Hulu have also gained significant traction, they fall short of Netflix’s dominance.
 Disney+, on the other hand, has rapidly gained popularity since its launch, thanks to its exclusive content from the Marvel, Star Wars, and Disney franchises.